Weave Code

 symfony/security-core

-Symfony Security Core provides the building blocks for authentication and authorization.
-Use tokens, voters, role hierarchies, and an access decision manager to cleanly separate access rules from user providers and credential storage.
+Symfony Security Core provides the core building blocks for authentication and authorization: tokens, voters, role hierarchies, access decision management, and user providers.
+Use it to implement flexible permission checks and separate security logic from user storage.

 View on GitHub